Sudirohusodo-class hospital ship: History

 In 2019, Indonesia's military development policy entered its third phase within the Minimum Essential Force (MEF) Policy framework.
 One of the MEF requirements for the Indonesian Navy includes the provision of hospital auxiliary ships.

-Before the Sudirohusodo-class, the Indonesian Navy already used two hospital ships; KRI dr. Soeharso (990) in active service since 2003; and KRI Semarang (594) in active service since 2019.
-However, both ships were initially designed and built as the Landing Platform Dock (LPD), where KRI dr. Soeharso was re-designated to became a multi-purpose hospital ship in 2007; while KRI Semarang was assigned to be an auxiliary hospital ships for temporary, due to her main function and purposes being supposed to be the addition of Landing Platform Dock for the Indonesian Navy.
+Before the Sudirohusodo-class, the Indonesian Navy already used two hospital ships; KRI dr. Soeharso (990) and KRI Semarang (594).
+However, both ships were initially designed and built as the Landing Platform Dock (LPD); where KRI dr. Soeharso was re-designated to became a Multi-purpose Hospital Ship in 2007, while KRI Semarang was assigned to be a Hospital Assistance Ship for temporary in 2019 due to her basic function and purposes being supposed to be the addition of Landing Platform Dock for the Indonesian Navy.
 Therefore the Indonesian Navy needed another ships that were designed and built from the start specifically for hospital ship purposes, that are mobile and can be moved anytime to the disaster affected areas to carry out disaster emergency response, and for other humanitarian activities.

 The first steel cutting for the lead ship was carried out on 9 July 2019, and the second ship was carried out on 10 September 2020 at PT PAL, Surabaya.
 The lead ship in the class KRI dr. Wahidin Sudirohusodo (991) was commissioned on 14 January 2022, and the second ship KRI dr. Radjiman Wedyodiningrat (992) was commissioned on 19 January 2023.
 As per June 2024, both ships in the class has been repainted white by PAL in accordance with the IV Geneva Convention and The San Remo Manual on International Law Applicable to Armed Conflicts at Sea.